-Flood Map Number 72000C1195H, effective on 4/19/2005: This project does not occur in the FFRMS floodplain.
+Flood Map Number 72000C0755J, effective on 11/18/2009: This project does not occur in the FFRMS floodplain.
 The project is in compliance with Executive Orders 11988 and 13690.
 PFIRMs in Puerto Rico were only developed for certain sections of the municipalities of Carolina, Canovanas, Loiza, San Juan and Trujillo Alto.
-The proposed project is located in the municipality of Cidra; therefore, PFIRM information was not available for the area and therefore not considered in the review.
+The proposed project is located in the municipality of Trujillo Alto; However, the proposed project is not within an area where a PFIRM was developed.
+Therefore, PFIRM was not considered in the review.

-PR-RGRW-04151-W ABFE.pdf
+PR-RGRW-04036-W ABFE.pdf